What is the Financial Statement Audit?

 The objectives of a Financial Statement Audit-

 - The objective of a financial statement audit is to enable the auditor to express an opinion on financial statements Audit prepared by the management of the entity.

 - For this, it is essential that financial statements are prepared as per the recognized accounting policies and practice and relevant statutory requirements, and they should disclose all material matters.

-- However, his opinion does not constitute an assurance as to future viability of the enterprise or the efficiency or effectiveness with which its management has conducted the affairs of the enterprise.
+- However, his opinion does not constitute an assurance as to the future viability of the enterprise or the efficiency or effectiveness with which its management has conducted the affairs of the enterprise.